-- Develop and execute a comprehensive outreach strategy to help fill knowledge gaps, educate lenders and others about our products and the opportunities, bring the industry together to understand the market and opportunities, and help homeowners, including: - Contribute to the discussion, analysis, and resolution of the challenges for affordable financing of Improvements and assist market participants in better serving their customers by engaging a cross-functional representation of industry stakeholders through advisory council meetings we host, conferences we attend, and other meetings we facilitate. - Engage lenders (1) to educate them further about our products and help them in meeting loan delivery requirements; (2) to seek key input into product changes to meet the FHFA Criteria; and (3) to identify opportunities to simplify loan requirements, expand eligibility, and increase delivery of Fannie Mae's mortgage loans that finance Improvements such as our existing HomeStyle[®] Energy27 and HomeStyle Renovation28 products. - Work with housing counselors, community groups, Fannie Mae customers, and others in the industry to promote consumer access to products, resources, education, and capital financing, including third-party grants. - Develop and promote resources to help homeowners reduce monthly housing costs by achieving energy and/or water savings. - Develop and execute a robust research and analysis strategy in order to also fill knowledge gaps and bring discipline to housing finance for Improvements, including: - Invest in research, data collection, and analysis in order to: (1) improve the market and Fannie Mae's understanding of consumer sentiment, needs and opportunities, future trends, business models, and factors
+- Contribute to the discussion, analysis, and resolution of the challenges for affordable financing of Improvements and assist market participants in better serving their customers by engaging a cross-functional representation of industry stakeholders through advisory council meetings we host, conferences we attend, and other meetings we facilitate. - Engage lenders (1) to educate them further about our products and help them in meeting loan delivery requirements; (2) to seek key input into product changes to meet the FHFA Criteria; and (3) to identify opportunities to simplify loan requirements, expand eligibility, and increase delivery of Fannie Mae's mortgage loans that finance Improvements such as our existing HomeStyle[®] Energy30 and HomeStyle Renovation31 products. - Work with housing counselors, community groups, Fannie Mae customers, and others in the industry to promote consumer access to products, resources, education, and capital financing, including third-party grants. - Develop and promote resources to help homeowners reduce monthly housing costs by achieving energy and/or water savings. - Develop and execute a robust research and analysis strategy in order to also fill knowledge gaps and bring discipline to housing finance for Improvements, including: - Invest in research, data collection, and analysis in order to: (1) improve the market and Fannie Mae's understanding of consumer sentiment, needs and opportunities, future trends, business models, and factors driving Improvements and outcomes; (2) assist us to underwrite Improvements effectively and identify methodologies to measure energy and/or water savings that meet the FHFA Criteria; and (3) promote industry awareness and inform future research. - Publish the information gathered and analyzed to bring clarity to the marketplace, which helps create liquidity because it encourages capital sources to venture into lending and investing in these market segments where they may have not been before. - Employ a test and learn approach to market, test the feasibility of enhancements to Fannie Mae loan products that will best serve the needs of the target markets in financing Improvements and make appropriate policy updates.